HmmmIamCodeIG/flask-repo/README.md

-Main has insecure password SQL code, run the security branch instead for all work
+Main has insecure password SQL code, run the security branch instead for updated work